theSeracen/furry-poster/docs/TRANSFERREADME.md

     - `source`
     - `none`
 - `-p, --profile` -> profile for thumbnail generation if `-t` flag is set to `new`
+- `-m, --max` -> maximum number of new commissions to post; defaults to unlimited
 - `-f, --force` -> suppresses all prompts and confirmations; **not recommended**
 - `--test` -> runs tool without uploading to destination site

+### Maximum Number of Submissions
+With the use of the `--max` flag, the number of submissions posted to the new site can be limited.
+For example, if `5` is used, then the five oldest submissions not in the target gallery will be transferred.
+Any more submissions will be aborted.
+This has the use of staggering a large number of uploads.
+For example, if there are 100 submissions to transfer, the `--max` flag can be set to 10 and the transfer tool run once a week to stagger the uploads.

 ## Thumbnail Behaviours
 There are three possible options for this flag: